Concentration Camps Inspectorate: Management

 In a study, historian Karin Orth established that the management level at the concentration camps (commandants and division heads) repeatedly were recruited from a small group of SS members.
 Excluding the approximately 110 camp doctors, who were subject to a bit more fluctuation, this group numbered about 207 men and a few women.
 Orth showed numerous similarities within this group, including social background, path of life, year of birth (around 1902), the date they joined the SS and their political development.
 In January 1945, there were 37,674 men and 3,508 women working as concentration camp guards.

 Rotation

 By 1944, it became standard practice to rotate SS members in and out of the camps, partly based on manpower needs, but also to provide easier assignments to wounded Waffen-SS members who could no longer serve at the front.
 Job rotation between concentration camps and the Waffen-SS is estimated to have involved at least 10,000 men and some historians think the number of personnel rotated between the two duties could be as high as 60,000.
 This exchange of staff in particular refutes the claim that the Waffen-SS had no connections with the SS guards of the concentration camps.
-Nearly the entire SS knew what was going on inside the concentration camps, making the entire organization liable for war crimes and crimes against humanity.
+Nearly everyone serving in the SS knew what was going on inside the concentration camps, making the entire organization liable for war crimes and crimes against humanity.